scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

    - *CP AS certificate*: This is the container for the public key associated with the CP AS private key.
    - Section [Control-Plane AS Certificate](#cp-as-cert) provides more details on the CP AS certificates.

+**Note:**<br>
-**Note**: The TRC of each ISD contains a trusted set of control-plane root certificates.
+The TRC of each ISD contains a trusted set of control-plane root certificates.
 This set builds the root of each ISD's verification path.
 For more information on the selection of this trusted set of root certificates, see [Specification of the Trust Root Configuration](#trc-specification).

 - **Voting Certificates** - Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates, respectively.
    - *Regular voting private key*: This private key is used to sign regular TRC updates.
 The corresponding public key is embedded in TRCs (via the regular voting certificate).